The Guide to Short-Term Rental Property Management Fees

 Generally, the easier it is for the property management company to maintain, staff, and operate a property, the cheaper its services will be.
 Managing a remote mountain cabin, for instance, is tougher than managing a short-term rental property located in the heart of a metropolitan hub.

 Monthly property management fees can also vary depending on the labor required to operate the properties in question.
-A single-family home available for short-term rentals through Airbnb, for example, will not require as much work compared to a condominium complex for vacationers located on a local beach.
+A single-family home available for short-term rentals through Airbnb, for example, will not require as much work compared to a condo complex for vacationers located on a local beach.

 Fixed-Rate Fee Structure